Lateral Look: Sterne, Kessler, Goldstein & Fox

 per US attorney

-agreed the firm is committed to pro bono
+agreed the firm puts effort towards its commitment to pro bono and social impact activity

 Pro bono highlights: Ecoflora Cares (IP and human rights); Karen Howell (criminal law – post-conviction); Military-Veterans Advocacy (veterans law); DC Bar Association Small Business IP Legal Clinic; Cardozo Patent Diversity Project (patent prosecution and IP counseling).